Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Utilizing LLMs for Network Intrusion Detection: Capabilities and Limitations

+In \cite{114} (2022), a simple linear softmax layer is used as the classification head.
+This lightweight design is optimized for embedded deployment, balancing performance and resource constraints; \cite{5.8} (2024) utilizes a combined CNN and LSTM architecture as a classification head for classifying various types of network intrusion attacks.
+This hybrid approach is capable of capturing both spatial and temporal features, and its effectiveness has been verified by comparison with other deep learning methods. \cite{237} (2022) proposed a scalable multi-anomaly detection model (called AnomalyAdapters) that encodes log sequences using a series of pre-trained Transformers.
+It uses adapter modules to efficiently learn log structures and anomaly types.
+This adapter-based approach preserves contextual information, reduces parameter overhead, and can learn across diverse log sources without sacrificing performance.
+In \cite{225} (2023), network flow sequences are treated as sentences, and a BERT-style encoder is used to model contextual relationships across flows.
+Compared to traditional ML methods, fine-tuning improves intrusion classification and domain adaptation.

-\cite{115} (2024) proposed a flexible Transformer-based NIDS architecture.
+\cite{228} (2023) proposed a lightweight semantic fusion intrusion detection model.
+BERT captures semantic features, while BiLSTM learns to fuse features through knowledge distillation, enabling efficient classification. \cite{115} (2024) proposes a flexible Transformer-based NIDS architecture.
 This architecture captures long-term network behavior and allows modular replacement of components such as input encoding (including BERT), Transformer layers, and classification heads.
-The study also analyzed how encoding and classification choices affect performance. \cite{5.8} (2024) used the BERT-large model with a multi-head attention mechanism to mine network data and extract training features, thereby improving the performance of wireless devices.
+The study also analyzed how encoding and classification choices affect performance. \cite{5.8} (2024) used the BERT-based model with a multi-head attention mechanism to mine network data and extract training features, thereby improving the performance of wireless devices.